MounirSiraje/bachelor-thesis/README.md

 This repository includes a variety of exploratory notebooks created throughout the thesis process.
 Due to time constraints, the code was not consolidated, cleaned, or extensively commented.
 As a result, the structure may appear fragmented or chaotic at times.
 Many notebooks were created for isolated testing of specific ideas, figures, or methods.

 Despite this, the core logic and results reflect the experiments and analysis presented in the thesis.
-If you’re interested in a particular part of the pipeline or experiment, feel free to open an issue or reach out.
+If you’re interested in a particular part of the pipeline or experiment, feel free to open an issue or reach out via my email mounir.siraje@hotmail.com or my linkedin https://www.linkedin.com/in/mounirsiraje/.

 ## 📘 Thesis